-To put it bluntly: workplace diversity is a crucial component to a successful business.
+To put it bluntly, workplace diversity is a crucial component of a successful business.
 This piece will explore the benefits of workplace diversity and how it can help improve a company’s culture.

 The “What”: Four Layers of Workplace Diversity

 Diversity and inclusion are pivotal economic and business imperatives, yet that understanding alone is not enough to implement them in the workplace.
 Dr. Edward E. Hubbard, author of Measuring Diversity Results and How to Calculate Diversity Return on Investment, believes that there are four layers of diversity:

 - Workforce diversity – Group and situational identities (race, gender, ethnicity)

 - Behavioral diversity – Work, thinking, and learning styles (including beliefs and values)

 - Structural diversity – Combining different cultures, communities, and hierarchies

 - Business diversity – Markets, processes, creativity, and project management styles

 The “Why”: Create Healthy, Compliant, and Inclusive Workplaces